AbdouMch/angular-best-practice/README.md

 - Apply SRP by Delegating complex logic to Services
 - When using a Lifecycle Hook always implement the Interface, so when mistyping the method name or the signature of the method, the IDE or the compiler will alert us of that error

+# Angular Services

+- Use @Injectable instead of @Inject.
+Less verbosity when handling dependency injection.
+Make the service more flexible for future evolution